-How to treat a patient with symptomatic bradycardia.
+Take a look at the Adult Bradycardia Algorithm to help learn how to treat a patient with symptomatic bradycardia.

 The Bradycardia Algorithm lists the proper sequence used to treat a patient demonstrating symptomatic bradycardia with a pulse.
 Bradycardia is typically associated with a slow heartbeat (heart rate of fewer than 60 beats per minute).
 Although some people, particularly well-trained athletes, may have a resting heart rate of 40-50 beats per minute without any symptoms, it is important to understand and be able to identify the difference between symptomatic and asymptomatic bradycardia.

 Symptomatic bradycardia is defined as a heart rate of fewer than 50 beats per minute and is generating symptoms caused by the low heart rate.
 You must be able to differentiate symptoms directly resulting from the low heart rate as opposed to those that are unrelated.
-Symptoms of bradycardia can include:

-- Chest pressure, pain or heaviness
+- Chest pressure, pain, or heaviness

 - Lightheadedness or dizziness